-In the case of bright sun, you might see signs of scorching on older leaves and stunted growth on younger ones.
+In the case of full sun, you might see signs of scorching on older leaves and stunted growth on younger ones.

-In the case of heat, your plant’s leaves are curling up to conserve their water, which is mainly sweated out as a means of raising local humidity.
+In the case of heat, your plant’s leaves are curling up to conserve their water, which is mainly sweated out to raise local humidity.

-In both cases, try to provide your plant some more shade, either by moving it to a spot with bright, indirect sunlight or by placing some afternoon shade over an outdoor plant.
+In both cases, try to provide your plant some more shade by moving it to a spot with bright, indirect sunlight or by placing some afternoon shade over an outdoor plant.

 If you prefer using weed killers over hand-picking or complimentary gardening, your lantana may have accidentally suffered chemical burns.